 - Loss of consortium

-As our client, you won’t pay any fees upfront.
-We only collect legal fees if we secure the compensation our clients need through a favorable settlement or verdict.
 This contingency fee arrangement helps ensure that any car accident victim can stand up to negligent parties and hold them accountable for their actions.

-The law office of White Law PLLC is located in the greater Lansing metropolitan area for your convenience.
-We’re close to important local interstates like I-96 and I-496 and just east of Michigan State University.
-If you or somebody you care about has been injured in a car wreck near Lansing or Ingham County, schedule a free consultation with one of our Lansing car collision attorneys today.
+White Law PLLC is located in the greater Lansing metropolitan area for your convenience.
+We are close to important local interstates like I-96 and I-496 and just east of Michigan State University.

 We’re Experienced.
 We Care.